skin

 Hypergranulosis

-What does hypergranulosis mean?
-Hypergranulosis means an increased number of cells in the granular layer of the skin.
-The granular layer is found near the surface in a part of the skin called the epidermis.
-Hypergranulosis is a non-cancerous change.
-The granular layer is a normal part of the skin and is usually 1 to …
+Hypergranulosis is a term pathologists use to describe an increased number of cells in the granular layer of the skin.
+The granular layer is normally a thin layer found close to the skin’s surface, within a part of the skin called the epidermis.
+Hypergranulosis is a benign (non-cancerous) descriptive finding rather than a diagnosis on …

 Read More »